Incremental Learning Overview

 Model performance evaluation characteristics and options, such as whether the model is warm

 IsWarm, which performance metrics to track

-Unlike other machine learning model objects, you can create either model by directly calling the object and specifying property values of options using name-value pair argument syntax — you do not need to fit a model to data to create one.
-This feature is convenient when you have little or no information about the data or model before training it.
-Depending on your specifications, the software can enforce estimation and metrics warm up periods, during which incremental fitting functions infer data characteristics and then trains the model for performance evaluation.
-Also, by default, the software solves the objective function using the adaptive scale-invariant solver, which does not require tuning and is insensitive to the predictor variable scales .
+Unlike when working with other machine learning model objects, you can create an incremental learning model by directly calling the object and specifying property values of options using name-value arguments; you do not need to fit a model to data to create one.
+This feature is convenient when you have little information about the data or model before training it.
+Depending on your specifications, the software can enforce estimation and metrics warm-up periods, during which incremental fitting functions infer data characteristics and then train the model for performance evaluation.
+By default, for linear models, the software solves the objective function using the adaptive scale-invariant solver, which does not require tuning and is insensitive to the predictor variable scales .

-Alternatively, you can convert a traditionally trained model to either model by using the
+Alternatively, you can convert a traditionally trained model to a model for

 incrementalLearner converts a trained linear classification model of type